 - To provide a safe and fair environment for athletes to participate in sports programs and competitions.

-- To promote and support the Olympic movement.
+- The promotion and support of the Olympic movement.

 - To encourage and foster sportsmanship, character, and leadership development among athletes.

-USA Gymnastics (USAG) is the national governing body for gymnastics in the United States.
-Unlike AAU, its sole focus is the development of gymnastics.
+USA Gymnastics (USAG) is the national governing body for gymnastics in the United States, focusing exclusively on developing the sport.
 Some of the main aims of USAG are:

 - To promote and develop gymnastics at all levels and across all disciplines, including men’s and women’s artistic gymnastics, rhythmic gymnastics, trampoline and tumbling, acrobatics, and parkour.